Disclosure:

 Install the TagHund (Analytics/GTM/Pixel Debugger) on your Chrome browser and visit your website.
 Click the extension icon to view its data.

-This extension allows you to view Google Analytics measurement ID and other script tags on your website.
+This extension lets you view your website’s Google Analytics measurement ID and other script tags.
 It works for Facebook Pixel and others.

 The Analytics code works correctly if you see your Google Analytics4 measurement ID in the extension information without a red flag.

-By using these methods, you can ensure that Google Analytics is accurately tracking data from your WordPress blog.
+Using these methods, you can ensure that Google Analytics accurately tracks data from your WordPress blog.

 How to Track Important Website Traffic Metrics in GA4

-Google Analytics provides a wealth of data that can help you understand your blog’s performance.
+Google Analytics provides a wealth of data to help you understand your blog’s performance.
 Here are some key metrics to focus on:

-- Average engagement time – The average amount of time a visitor spends or engages with your website content.
+• Average engagement time – The average time a visitor spends engaging with your website content.

-- New Users – People who interacted with your website or application for the first time.
+• New Users – People who interact with your website or application for the first time.
 These people have never visited your website before.

-- Goals and conversions – This is where you can track specific actions that you want visitors to take, such as making a purchase or signing up for a newsletter.
+• Goals and conversions – This is where you can track specific actions you want visitors to take, such as making a purchase or signing up for a newsletter.

 In addition to the above traffic metrics, you can track and analyze user info such as visiting devices, device technology, gender, browsers, user locations, landing pages, exit pages, website events, etc.